-Kill tag - a license that is affixed to a harvested deer, turkey, bear, elk, otter, fisher, marten or bobcat.
+Kill tag - a license that is affixed to a harvested bear, bobcat, deer, elk, fisher, marten, otter or turkey.

 License - a document or a tag, stamp, plastic card or other device that may include a stamp or a tag that authorizes the licensee to hunt, fish, trap or possess wild animals or aquatic species and other identification required by the DNR.